Trail-Blaze/dynamite-core/README.md

 # Dynamite Core Backend **Beta**
-TrailBlaze backend, the core of Blaze.
+Trailblaze Backend, the core of Blaze.

 ## To Run